IamHelenJay/Customer_Subscription_Analysis/README.md

 - Promote Upgrades to Higher-Tier Subscriptions:
 The Basic plan has the most subscribers, but higher-tier plans generate more revenue per customer.
 Recommendation: Design targeted marketing efforts that showcase the unique features of Premium and Standard plans, offering personalized promotions to motivate Basic subscribers to upgrade, thus boosting overall revenue.

+ ## Conclusion
+ ---
+ This Customer Data Analysis project provides valuable insights into subscription trends, cancellation patterns, and revenue distribution across regions.
+Our findings reveal growth opportunities, highlight areas for improving customer retention, and identify top-performing subscription types.

+The interactive Power BI dashboard created enables ongoing monitoring, empowering the company to make data-driven decisions quickly.
+We recommend leveraging these insights to refine subscription offerings and focus marketing efforts on key regions, ensuring better alignment with customer needs and driving sustained growth.